LSanten/LSanten.github.io/_mms-md/OANM-HUB-FOR-LOCAL-BUS.md

 ---
 layout: default
-title: "Oanm hub for local bus"
+title: Interface or consulting hub to interconnect local businesses with other orgs to share and satisfy offers and needs
 ---

 # Interface or consulting hub to interconnect local businesses with other orgs to share and satisfy offers and needs